Photo credit - Lynton Brown

-Council staff, in conjunction with suitably skilled local contractors are currently planning on completing the project.
+Council staff, in conjunction with suitably skilled local contractors completed the project in September 2017.

 Horsham Rural City Council commissioned a Cultural Facilities Review in 2009 to look at the condition of existing facilities, the needs of the community and determine the effective way to provide high-quality cultural facilities for Horsham.

 The review determined the most effective way would be to redevelop the Horsham Town Hall.
 Community consultations, architectural design and development, planning processes and heritage registration took place between 2009 and early 2014 when construction commenced.

 The redevelopment was completed in January 2016 at a final cost of $19.8 million.
 The construction saw the emergence of The Horsham Town Hall complex, comprising the original Town Hall, a 500 seat Theatre, 265 seat Wesley Performing Arts Centre and the Regional Art Gallery.

 The redevelopment of the Horsham Town Hall and Horsham Regional Art Gallery is the largest infrastructure project ever embarked upon by Horsham Rural City Council

 The Kalkee Road Children's and Community Hub has been constructed in Horsham North.
 This facility provides Horsham and district residents with integrated children's and family services from a brand new purpose-built venue.

 Services commenced from February 2018 and is set to become a central community hub with a range of health, education and support services all available under one roof.